Step 1: Schedule your first appointment

 Step 2: Complete your New Patient paperwork

 Help us learn more about you before your first appointment.
-After scheduling your appointment, you will receive an email from our Intake Team with information and forms that you will need to complete.
+After scheduling your appointment, you will receive an email with an invitation to register with our Patient Portal that will contain information and forms that you will need to complete prior to your appointment.
 By completing your new patient paperwork, our team can prepare for your visit.
 Also, 24 hours prior to your first appointment, you will receive an email that includes an online questionnaire that helps us to better understand your current state and prepare for your first appoinment. *Note- it is very important that you provide us with an updated email/phone number so that you can be easily contacted.
 Also- please be sure your voicemail box is able to accept new messages.

 All of this information enables us to learn more about your medical history, your family history and other aspects to ensure we can provide the best, and safest, care.